hmage/norm/README.md

 ## How it's done

 `norm` downloads the source code and compiles almost all dependencies.
-This is to avoid problems when some application (for example `aria2`) detects that a system has an optional library `libpsl` but fails to compile because the system-provided library is too old.
+This is to avoid problems when some application (for example `aria2`) detects that a system has an optional library (for example `libpsl`) but fails to compile, because the system-provided library is too old.

 Please be aware that binaries that `norm` installs are not portable — the expected paths are usually absolute — just like `/usr`, but `/home/hmage/norm.x86_64-pc-linux-gnu.2.19.haswell`.
 Moving them around will break things.